 The Friends of The National Archives is a voluntary organisation dedicated to supporting our role in preserving and providing access to the nation’s records.

-Established in 1988, The Friends of The National Archives is a registered charity with over 1,000 members.
+Established in 1988, and incorporated in 2020, The Friends of The National Archives CIO is a registered charity with over 870 members.
 Members hold annual elections to a council that manages the Friends’ activities.

 The Friends aim to: